dtl184/liberox-evals/README.md

 # Failure labeling

 After receiving failed LIBERO-X rollouts, the failure-labeling pipeline first uses simulator predicates to determine which subgoal was not achieved.
-A video-capable VLM then reviews the rollout to determine the visible failure mode, identify when the behavior responsible for failure begins, explain the failure, and propose a recovery action.
+A VLM (we use Gemini Pro 3.1 because it has native video support) then reviews the rollout to determine the visible failure mode, identify when the behavior responsible for failure begins, explain the failure, and propose a recovery action.

 The full pipeline is: